 Athletics are moving forward with scheduled practices and competitions in accordance with CDPH guidelines.
 School-based assemblies, performances and events, along with off-site field trips, will take place following CDPH guidelines and IUSD safety protocols.
 Contact your schools directly for information about athletics and activities on campus.

-Click here for information about IUSD’s notification procedures related to confirmed cases of COVID-19 and close contacts.
+Click here for information about IUSD’s notification procedures related to confirmed cases of COVID-19.